piisa/piisa/docs/specs.md

 YAML is therefore a good candidate for storage and for manual inspection or editing.
 For online APIs its equivalent representation as JSON might be more appropriate, though the result would be more involved, specially with the need to serialize the text chunks, including newlines and character escaping

-A serialized dump of a Source Document will contain then a YAML representation of the document.
+A serialized dump of a Source Document will contain then a YAML representation of the document, stored in a file, database or any repositiry.
 Its form will be a dictionary with three elements:
  * `format`: a string identifier that signals the file as being a PII Source Document.
 Its value is `piisa:src-document:v1`
  * `header`: the document general metadata, as explained in [document header](#document-header)